 - 2 tablespoons butter (optional for basting)

 These ingredients can be adjusted based on your flavor preferences.
 Some people like to add a bit of mustard or even brown sugar to their rub for an added layer of sweetness.
-The choice of herbs can also be tailored to your personal taste.
+The choice of herbs can also be tailored to your taste.

 For a twist, consider using a glaze inspired by this Christmas Cheesecake Recipe, substituting sweetness with a touch of tartness to enhance the roast.